Sometimes, it may seem like your preschooler has the innate ability to push you to the outer edge of your patience. And that's on a good day.

 Parents often try to reason with children when they're in the throes of a temper tantrum, repeating, "Calm down, calm down."
 But that's like trying to reason with a goldfish, Borba says.
 "You've got power immediately beforehand when you can still distract or anticipate.
 But once the tantrum is in full force, you've lost it.
 The kid is not hearing you."

-So don't take your child to the supermarket unless she's napped or you've stashed a healthy snack in your purse.
+So don't take your child to the supermarket unless they've napped or you've stashed a healthy snack in your purse.

 4. Encouraging Whining